-- District salaried nonexempt employees working more than 40 hours in the same workweek shall be entitled to compensatory time off at one and one-half hours for each overtime hour worked. - Compensatory time earned by nonexempt employees may not accumulate beyond a maximum of 60 hours.
+District salaried nonexempt employees working more than 40 hours in the same workweek shall be entitled to compensatory time off at one and one-half hours for each overtime hour worked.

+- Compensatory time earned by nonexempt employees may not accumulate beyond a maximum of 60 hours.
 If an employee has a balance of more than 60 hours of overtime, the employee is required to take the compensatory time off. - Each workweek stands alone in computing compensatory entitlements.
 Workweeks cannot be consolidated or averaged to determine compensatory time during a pay period. - Supervisors of nonexempt employees must obtain advanced approval from the Superintendent authorizing an employee to work paid overtime.
-The request must be submitted in writing, must include the reason for the overtime and the anticipated length of overtime.
+The request must be submitted in writing, and must include the reason for the overtime and the anticipated length of overtime.
 Supervisors must communicate to employees the form of compensation approved for overtime, prior to the performance of the work. - Compensatory time cannot be waived by voluntary agreement between the employee and the employee's supervisor.
-A non-exempt employee cannot donate overtime or agree to a reduced rate of compensatory time. - Fair Labor Standards Act regulations require employers to establish and to enforce policy against off-the clock or unauthorized work. - It is the responsibility of the employee's supervisor to control the number of hours worked beyond the regular workday. - Duty hours for all instructional personnel shall be from 7:30 a.m. to 4:00 p.m. unless otherwise specified by the principal or supervisor. - Insignificant time (up to 10 minutes) beyond scheduled working hours may be disregarded in recording working (de minimis rule). - Meal periods of over 30 minutes are non-compensable time if employee is relieved of all duty and responsibility. - If a non-exempt employee is terminated or the employee resigns, he/she will be paid for any unused compensatory time at a rate not less than the average rate received by the employee during the last three years of employment or the final regular rate of pay received, whichever is higher. - Nonexempt employees working overtime without prior approval will be subject to disciplinary action as follows - The first offense will merit a written warning. - The second offense will merit a one-day suspension without pay. - The third offense will merit possible termination. - When an employee "Adjusts" their timesheet for any reason, the employee is responsible for notifying their supervisor through electronic mail.
+A non-exempt employee cannot donate overtime or agree to a reduced rate of compensatory time. - Fair Labor Standards Act regulations require employers to establish and to enforce policy against off-the clock or unauthorized work. - It is the responsibility of the employee's supervisor to control the number of hours worked beyond the regular workday. - Duty hours for all instructional personnel shall be from 7:30 a.m. to 4:00 p.m. unless otherwise specified by the principal or supervisor. - Insignificant time (up to 10 minutes) beyond scheduled working hours may be disregarded in recording working (de minimis rule). - Meal periods of over 30 minutes are non-compensable time if employee is relieved of all duty and responsibility. - If a non-exempt employee is terminated or the employee resigns, he/she will be paid for any unused compensatory time at a rate not less than the average rate received by the employee during the last three years of employment or the final regular rate of pay received, whichever is higher. - Nonexempt employees working overtime without prior approval will be subject to disciplinary action as follows - The first offense will merit a written warning. - The second offense will merit a one-day suspension without pay. - The third offense will merit possible termination. - When an employee "Adjusts" their timesheet for any reason, the employee is responsible for notifying their supervisor through electronic mail. - Falsification of records regarding time worked, including overtime, will be considered good cause for immediate termination.
+Actual time worked must be recorded. - Compensatory time records with appropriate documentation and signatures from the employee and the administrator authorizing the overtime must be submitted along with the employee's timesheet to the Payroll Office. - Employees shall record compensatory time on a common form provided by the District. - When compensatory time is taken time sheets must clearly state "compensatory time used," and must be submitted to the payroll office along with appropriate compensatory time record. - Compensatory time must be used in the duty year that it is earned.

-- Falsification of records regarding time worked, including overtime, will be considered good cause for immediate termination.
-Actual time worked must be recorded. - Compensatory time records will be kept electronically through the employees' timesheets. - When compensatory time is taken time sheets must clearly state "Compensatory time used," and must be submitted electronically through the timesheet.
-Compensatory time must be used in the duty year that it is earned. - An employee may be required to use compensatory time before using available paid leave (e.g., sick, personal, vacation).
+• An employee may be required to use compensatory time before using available paid leave (e.g., sick, personal, vacation).